Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Numerical simulation

-As the magnetic loop diffuses outward through the deep crust, it easily lifts the outer crustal material with $\rho\lesssim \rho_\text{drip}$.
-This material does not support ambipolar diffusion and remains trapped in the drifting loop.
+As the magnetic loop diffuses outward, it pushes and lifts the outer crustal material with $\rho\lesssim \rho_\text{drip}$.
+This material does not support ambipolar diffusion and remains trapped in the magnetic field; however, its weight and pressure are incapable of arresting the magnetic field evolution.
 The magnetic loop loaded with crustal matter slowly emerges from the surface (Fig.~\ref{evolution}) and eventually pinches off.
 Just before the eruption, it contains magnetic energy $E_\text{flare}\approx 5\times 10^{49}$~erg and mass $M_\text{ej}\approx 4\times 10^{28}$~g.
 Its gravitational binding energy is $E_b \approx 0.1 M_\text{ej}c^2 \sim 4\times 10^{48}$~erg, and its average mass density is $\bar{\rho} \equiv M_\text{ej}/V\approx 0.1 \rho_\text{drip}$.
 The eruption of this gigantic blob occurs suddenly when the bottom part of the loop reaches the layer where $\beta\sim 1$ (nearly the entire loop at this moment is in the region of $\beta<1$).
-In our simulation, the eruption is artificially slowed; in reality it occurs on a dynamical Alfv\'en timescale.
-After the eruption, the star relaxes into a new global equilibrium.
-At late times ambipolar heating becomes inefficient because a significant fraction of the magnetic energy has been dissipated (Fig.~\ref{temperature}).
+In our simulation, the magnetospheric eruption is artificially slowed and driven by a small uncompensated Ampere force; in reality it occurs on a dynamical Alfv\'en timescale (this can be captured in future full MHD simulations).
+After the eruption, the star relaxes into a new equilibrium.
+At late times, ambipolar heating becomes inefficient because a significant fraction of the magnetic energy has been dissipated (Fig.~\ref{temperature}).

-Although our simulation follows the eruption in ``slow motion,'' it does demonstrate basic features of the fast dynamical ejection.
+Although our simulation follows the dynamical eruption phase in ``slow motion,'' it does demonstrate basic features of the ejection process.
 In particular, it shows the change of magnetic topology via reconnection of field lines closing behind the ejected plasmoid.
 As the heavy plasmoid escapes the magnetosphere, baryon-free field lines that were previously external to the matter-loaded loop must close around it and reconnect.
 Therefore, the ejected heavy baryonic blob becomes dressed in baryon-free field lines (Fig.~\ref{magnetosphere}, orange curves).